sindresorhus/Defaults/readme.md

 - **Debuggable:** The data is stored as JSON-serialized values.
 - **Customizable:** You can serialize and deserialize your own type in your own way.

+## Benefits over `@AppStorage`

+- You define strongly-typed identifiers in a single place and can use them everywhere.
+- You also define the default values in a single place instead of having to remember what default value you used in other places.
+- You can use it outside of SwiftUI.
+- Comes with Combine publisher.
+- Supports many more types, even `Codable`.
+- Easy to add support for your own custom types.
+- Comes with a convenience SwiftUI `Toggle` component.

 ## Compatibility

 - macOS 10.13+